Gartner says NZ IT spending will reach NZ$11.4 billion in 2017. That’s up 2.3 percent on last year.

 He identifies the big trends as cloud, blockchain, digital business and artificial intelligence.

-Worldwide spending on devices, PCs, tablets and phones is expected to stay flat at US$589 billion.
+The analyst expects worldwide spending on devices, PCs, tablets and phones to stay flat at US$589 billion.

 Gartner says a PC replacement cycle, strong pricing and functionality will help drive growth in 2018.

-We’ve seen similar optimistic projections before now – some from Gartner.
-It’s hard to know where that replacement cycle will come from, sales have been falling for years now.
-Even if it does kick-in, the industry needs more than replacements if it is ever to see a fresh wave of growth.
+We’ve seen similar optimistic projections before now.
+Some from Gartner.
+It’s hard to know where that replacement cycle will come from.
+Technology sales have been falling for years now.
+Even if it does kick-in, the industry needs more than replacements to see a fresh wave of growth.